 - Other: “Other" is the ultimate catch-all category.
 This is a great way to create opportunities for connection.
 This is a good time to consider the things they find comforting.
 Zoom calls?
 Hulu?
 Streaming parties?
 If there are particular challenges that need to be systematically addressed, this is a good way to ensure that they don’t fall between the cracks.

 People will have different financial circumstances and a healthcare crisis can put a strain on any wallet.
-If there is such a need, simply enable the fundraising button on your InKind page and connect your PayPal and/or GoFundMe account.
+If there is such a need, simply enable the fundraising button on your InKind Page and connect your GoFundMe campaign, PayPal, Venmo, and CashApp accounts.

 The Give InKind Wishlist is another opportunity for others to meaningfully support a person in need of a little extra help.
 Browse Give InKind’s curated list for suggested items that could help in their unique situation.
 In addition to take-out, you can include other more non-traditional gift cards as well.
 When you see an item that could be helpful, use the “+" icon to add to their Wishlist.